pascal-zarrad/softdoclinker/README.md

 # SoftDocLinker

 SoftDocLinker (Software Documentation Linker) is a place where all relevant software documentation can be linked.
-It can be hard to maintain dozens of documentation for different project while providing a central place to view them.
+It can be hard to maintain dozens of documentation for different projects while providing a central place to view them.

 SoftDocLinker aims to solve this problem with a huge simplicity.
 It has been build to make it as easy as possible to have a dynamic page for your documentations on GitHub Pages without any external service.